silverbulletmd/silverbullet/docs/API/navigator.md

 ### Data source
 * `source`: takes `{ phrase, segment }` as an argument and returns the objects to show.
 * `search`: `"client"` (default: the source runs once, the panel ranks) or `"source"` (typing re-invokes the source, whose order wins).
 * `refreshOn`: event names that re-run the source.
-Defaults to `{ "file:changed", "file:deleted", "mq:emptyQueue:indexQueue" }`.
+Defaults to none.
+For a view over the space (a page/document listing, a tree), the recommended set is `{ "file:changed", "file:deleted", "mq:emptyQueue:indexQueue" }` -- the built-in pickers and the space tree all declare it explicitly.
 * `refreshOnOpen`: re-run the source on every open, for a view whose rows are a fact about *now*.
 * `followEditor`: a sidebar view tracks the page you navigate to.